Zatta Antonio Land of Bari and Basilicata Venice 1783

 Description

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
-It’s a nod to history, craftsmanship, and the design of traditional and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
+This is a nod to history, craftsmanship, and the design of traditional and timeless furniture.
+There are many different styles in antique furniture, each with its own distinctive features.

-Original Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, which imposed a significant resemblance and references to Roman and Greek ornamentation.
+Original Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
+It was characterized by significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details